Soviut/vue-debounce-provider/README.md

 to be debounced or throttled without altering its code.
-It provides a interface similar to [Lodash Debounce](https://lodash.com/docs/4.17.15#debounce) so debounces can be cancelled or flushed as well as a scoped status variable that makes toggling loading spinners a breeze.
+It provides a interface similar to [Lodash Debounce](https://lodash.com/docs/4.17.15#debounce) so debounces can be cancelled or flushed as well as a scoped status variable that makes toggling inputs a breeze.

 ## Features